-St. Anne Home procedure testing of non-essential staff and volunteers is to post a sign-up sheet to schedule an on-site test to occur either in a separate room or outside covered space designated for testing / specimen collection.
+St. Anne Home procedure testing of non-essential staff and volunteers is to post a sign-up sheet to schedule an on-site test to occur either in a separate room and or outside space uncover a covering designated for testing / specimen collection.
 On demand tests are also available between specified time frames that may be different each day.
-Specimen collection can be performed by both St. Anne Home employees or by the Excela Health / Westmoreland Regional Hospital Laboratory employees (or by another properly designated third party) depending on the number of tests that need to be performed in one day.
+Specimen collection can be performed by both St. Anne Home employees or by the Excela Health / Westmoreland Regional Hospital Laboratory employees depending on the number of tests that need to be performed in one day.